 Support Services

-If an older women tells you she has been sexually abused - the first step is to ensure she is safe from further sexual assault by the alleged perpetrator.
+If an older women tells you she has been sexually assaulted - the first step is to ensure she is safe from further sexual assault by the alleged perpetrator.
 It is also important to determine if the older woman requires medical attention.
 If urgent, contact ‘000’ (triple zero) and arrange attendance of an Ambulance or, if less urgent, arrange suitable medical treatment.

 There are a range of services you can contact if an older woman experiences sexual abuse.
 On this page we list some of the services - please contact us if you have any additional services you would like to include - or amendments you think we need to make.